F.C. Niutao

 FC Niutao is a Tuvalu football club from Niutao, playing in the Tuvalu A-Division.

 The team's home ground is the Tuvalu Sports Ground, the only football field in Tuvalu.
 Niutao plays on an amateur level, as do all the teams in Tuvalu.
 They also have a reserve squad.

 History

 Niutao have won the first three years that the Tuvalu A-Division existed.
 In 2001, 2002 and in 2003.
+Nuitao were the runner up in the Independence Cup (held to recognise the independence of Tuvalu) in 1999 & 2000.